andreasschrade/andreasschrade.github.com/_posts/2015-02-16-android-tutorial-how-to-create-a-kiosk-mode-in-android.md

 {% endhighlight %}

-### Disable the home button and detect when new appliations are opened
+### Disable the home button and detect when new applications are opened

 Since Android 4 there is no effective method to deactivate the home button.
 That is the reason why we need another little hack.